 Q: When did The Connection School begin?

-A: The Connection School was founded in 2011 at the direction of Kathleen Wrobleske with a team of faculty who collectively hold decades of experience teaching and researching about Christian classical education and is currently operating in its third school year.
+A: The Connection School was founded in 2011 at the direction of Kathleen Wrobleske with a team of faculty who collectively hold decades of experience teaching and researching about Christian classical education.

 Q: How large is your student/faculty body?

-A: Last year we had 150 students enrolled K-12 with 30 faculty members.
-We have experienced about a 30% increase in our student body each year with a retention rate near 90%.
+A: Last year we had 200 students enrolled K-12 with 35 faculty members.
+We have experienced a retention rate near 90%.

 Q: What are your school colors and mascot?